Weekly review of oil prices in Azerbaijan

-BAKU, Azerbaijan, April 25.
-The average prices for Azeri Light CIF, Urals, Dated Brent and Azeri Light FOB Ceyhan decreased this week, Trend reports.
+BAKU, Azerbaijan, May 2.
+The average prices for Azeri Light CIF, Urals, Dated Brent, and Azeri Light FOB Ceyhan increased this week, Trend reports.

-The price of Azeri Light CIF crude, produced at the Azeri-Chirag-Gunashli field in Azerbaijan, fell by $3.39, or 2.9%, compared to last week, to $112.1 per barrel.
-According to the data, the maximum price for this grade of crude oil during the week was $113.97 per barrel, and the minimum was $110.51.
+The price of Azeri Light CIF crude, produced at the Azeri-Chirag-Gunashli field in Azerbaijan, grew by $6.7, or 6%, compared to last week, to $118.8 per barrel.
+According to the data, the maximum price for this grade of crude oil during the week was $122.32 per barrel, and the minimum was $113.85.

 |